 Risk is an integral part of the Company's business and critical to our success.
 The Company has identified and implemented comprehensive policies and procedures to assess, monitor and manage risks.
 The risk management process is continuously evaluated, improved and adapted based on the changing risk scenario.
-Agility of our risk management process is
+Agility of our risk management process is monitored and reviewed for its appropriateness in the changing business landscape.

-Statements in the Management Discussion and Analysis monitored and reviewed for its appropriateness in the changing describing the Company's objectives, projections, estimates and business landscape. expectations may be 'forward-looking statements' within the meaning of applicable laws and regulations.
-Actual results could We are minimizing risks and preparing for potential reputational differ materially from those expressed or implied.
-Important crises to prevent negative economic effects.
-A comprehensive Information Security Policy is in place to deal with any IP factors that could make a difference to the Company's operations include among others, climatic conditions, economic rights and information security lapses and includes all relevant conditions affecting demand-supply and price conditions in stakeholders.
-Being an ISO / IEC 27001:2013 and 22301:2019 the domestic and overseas markets in which the Company certified company, our robust policies help manage information security and business continuity.
-Further, proactive measures operates, changes in the Government regulations, tax laws and other statutes and other incidental factors. are practiced to protect the brand name and tackle prospective controls with well-designed systems, policies and procedures to maintain financial discipline.
+We are minimizing risks and preparing for potential reputational crises to prevent negative economic effects.
+A comprehensive Information Security Policy is in place to deal with any IP rights and information security lapses and includes all relevant stakeholders.
+Being an ISO / IEC 27001:2013 and 22301:2019 certified company, our robust policies help manage information security and business continuity.
+Further, proactive measures are practiced to protect the brand name and tackle prospective dubious activities.
+IndiaMART has in place a Business Continuity and Management System (BCMS) covering identification of situations which could have high negative impact on business operations.
+ISO 22301:2019 provides guidance and direction on how an organisation, regardless of its size and industry, should manage, mitigate and recover from disruptive incidents when they arise.

+INTERNAL CONTROL SYSTEMS

+The Company has well-established and strong internal controls with well-designed systems, policies and procedures to maintain financial discipline.
 Its Internal Control Systems are commensurate with the nature of its business and the size and complexity of its operations.
 The Company's Board of Directors and the Audit Committee of the Board are a part of the Internal Control Systems for better compliance at all levels.
 During the year, such controls were tested and no reportable material weakness in controls were observed.